jaysylvester/citizen/README.md

 ### Configuration

-There are two configuration options: inline and file-based.
+You can configure your citizen app with a config file, startup options, and/or custom controller configurations.

-The config directory is optional and contains configuration files that drive both citizen and your app in JSON format.
-You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:
+The config directory is optional and contains configuration files in JSON format that drive both citizen and your app.
+You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen builds its configuration based on the following hierarchy:

-1. citizen parses each JSON file looking for a `host` key that matches the machine's hostname, extending the default configuration with the file config.
+1. If citizen finds a config directory, it parses each JSON file looking for a `host` key that matches the machine's hostname, and if it finds one, extends the default configuration with the file config.
 2. If citizen can't find a matching `host` key, it looks for a file named citizen.json and loads that configuration.
-3. If citizen can't find citizen.json or you don't have a config directory, it runs under its default configuration.
+3. citizen then extends the config with your [optional startup config](#startup-configuration).
-4. Finally, citizen extends the configuration with the inline config at app startup.
+4. Individual route controllers and and actions can have [their own custom config](#controller-configuration) that further extends the app config.

 Let's say you want to run citizen on port 8080 in your local dev environment and you have a local database your app will connect to.
-You could create a config file called local.json (or myconfig.json, whatever you want) with the following:
+You could create a config file called local.json (or dev.json, whatever you want) with the following:

     {
       "host":       "My-MacBook-Pro.local",